 Thompson has a love for adventure, which has taken her to over 20 countries – and when she is not fighting trafficking you can find her lost in nature.

 “Let it not be said that I was silent when they needed me” – William Wilberforce

 Art & Media Coordinator

 Sarah Weeks is Free for Life’s Art and Media Coordinator.
-Having a heart for equality and seeing justice for those who are wronged has led Sarah to working with various international anti-trafficking organizations.
+Having a heart for equality and seeing justice for those who are wronged has led Sarah to working with various international anti-trafficking organizations in Southeast Asia and the United States.
 She is currently working on receiving her Bachelor’s degree from Middle Tennessee State University.
 Sarah is passionate about creating fun and creative environments everywhere she goes.
 Her love for Beyoncé is always a conversation starter.

 “I believe your purpose is at the intersection of your passion and your success.”-Denise Marcia

 Katie Thompson is Free for Life’s Administrative Specialist.
 Growing up in the D.C. metropolitan area, Katie developed a passion for the nonprofit sector and issues of social justice.
 After receiving her Bachelor of Arts degree in Anthropology from George Mason University, Katie moved to Nashville and brought her heart for international work and unique skill set to the Free for Life Team.

 Katie is a live-music photographer and coffee shop regular in her moments of down time.

 “For to be free is not merely to cast off one’s chains, but to live in a way that respects and enhances the freedom of others” – Nelson Mandela